William Fox Elementary students to go virtual after overnight fire rips through school

 During a news conference, Kamras announced the school would be closed on Monday and Tuesday to allow families and staff to cope with this incident.
 On Wednesday, the school will go fully virtual for a period of time as leaders search for another school to allow in-person instruction.

-City and school leaders thanking the community for the support shown over the last 24 hours.
+Kamras says he has already met with an insurance representative to begin the process of rebuilding.
+He says for the long term students will need to be moved to a different location for learning as school officials determine what the next step is.

-“If you’d like to make a donation to support Fox students and staff, please do so via our Education Foundation and select “Fox Elementary Fire Response” in the designation menu,” Kamras wrote in a Tweet Saturday.
+“We are looking at a couple of options, one of those is Clarksburg Elementary which we sometimes use as swing space,” Kamras said.
+“We’re exploring the feasibility of that right now but because it’s going to take a little bit of time.”

-Meanwhile, the school is insured and Kamras said conversations have already happened to try and get assessments on what kind of damage was done.
-Any sort of repair work costs would need to be approved by the school board.
+City and school leaders thank the community for the support shown over the last 24 hours.

 Copyright 2022 WWBT.
 All rights reserved.